daniel-kukiela/nmt-chatbot/README.md

 Importing nmt-chatbot
 -------------

 The project allows being imported for the needs of inference.
-Simply embed folder within your project and import, then use:
+Simply embed folder within your project and import (notice: change folder name in a way it will not include dash (`-`) character - you can't import module with that character in it's name), then use:

-    from nmt-chatbot.inference import inference
+    from nmt_chatbot.inference import inference

     print(inference("Hello!"))

+(where `nmt_chatbot` is a directory name of chatbot module)

 inference() takes two parameters: